VincentLanglet/Twig-CS-Fixer/UPGRADE.md

 =======================

 - The `checkstyle` and `junit` reporter now try to use absolute path rather than relative path.
+- The position of `TrailingCommaMultiLineRule` error changed.
+- The position of `TrailingCommaSingleLineRule` error changed.

 If you never implemented a custom rule, nothing else changed.
 Otherwise, ...